 Chromatin Remodeling and Learning and Memory

-Among the available AD mouse models, the CK-p25 mouse uniquely exhibits the profound neuronal loss observed in more advanced stages of AD.
-Thus, we used this model to explore novel therapeutic approaches that may be beneficial to cognition even after profound synaptic loss and neuronal death.
+Among the available AD mouse models, the CK-p25 mouse uniquely recapitulates the profound neuronal loss that is observed in advanced stages of AD.
+Thus, we used this model to explore novel therapeutic approaches that may be beneficial for cognition even after profound synaptic loss and neuronal death have occurred.
 We show that treating CK-p25 mice with chemical histone deacetylase (HDAC) inhibitors induces robust synaptogenesis and dendritic growth, restores learning, and recovers long-term memory—even after massive neuronal loss has occurred.
 These findings demonstrate that an epigenetic mechanism involving increased histone acetylation and chromatin remodeling can be beneficial for learning and memory, and that these manipulations are effective even in the face of neuronal loss and neurodegeneration.
-These observations suggest that memory is not completely erased after neurodegeneration and provide compelling evidence for developing HDAC inhibitors to reverse cognitive impairment in Alzheimer’s disease.
+These observations suggest that memory is not completely erased after neurodegeneration, and provide compelling evidence for developing HDAC inhibitors to reverse cognitive impairment in Alzheimer’s disease.

 Specifically, our work has shown that the inhibition of HDAC2 by HDAC inhibitors is beneficial to learning and memory in both normal mice and in mouse models of neurodegeneration.
-We find that HDAC2 levels are increased in both mouse models of AD as well as in postmortem brain samples from AD patients.
+We find that HDAC2 levels are increased in mouse AD models of as well as in postmortem brain samples from AD patients.
 More importantly, we show that the normalization of HDAC2 levels in mouse models of AD restores cognitive function, even following severe neurodegeneration.
 These findings advocate for the development of selective inhibitors of HDAC2 and suggest that cognitive capacities following neurodegeneration are not entirely lost, but merely impaired by this epigenetic blockade.
 Our current work is directed towards better understanding the HDAC2-corepressor complexes that are relevant to memory and which may be altered in AD.
-In addition, we wish to determine the changes that occur in the epigenome during neurodegeneration using methods of next-generation sequencing

 Neuronal Networks, Optogenetics, and Neurodegeneration

-To better understand how disease genes and/or pathology impact cognitive function in disorders such as AD and autism, we have aspired to alter the activity of specific neuronal circuits and evaluate the consequences on pathology, network activity, and behavior.
-The use of optogenetics allows for the manipulation of specific populations of neurons.
-In collaboration with Christopher Moore (Massachusetts Institute of Technology) and Karl Deisseroth (HHMI, Stanford University), we assessed the role of the fast-spiking parvalbumin-positive (PV+) interneurons in network oscillations and coordinating the activity of large neuronal ensembles in the mouse sensory cortex.
-Cortical gamma oscillations (20–80 Hz) predict increases in focused attention.
-Failure in gamma regulation is a hallmark of neurological and psychiatric disease.
-We targeted channelrhodopsin (ChR2) specifically to PV+ cortical interneurons and found that light-driven activation of PV+ interneurons selectively amplifies gamma oscillations.
-These data support the hypothesis that gamma oscillations are generated by synchronous activity of fast-spiking inhibitory interneurons, with the resulting rhythmic inhibition producing neural ensemble synchrony by generating a narrow window for effective excitation.
-Current work is examining the effect of the stimulation or inhibition of specific cells within hippocampal, basal forebrain, and amygdalar circuits upon neurodegeneration and cognitive deficits.
+To better understand how disease genes and/or pathology impact cognitive function in disorders such as AD and autism, we have aspired to alter the activity of specific neuronal circuits and to evaluate the consequences on pathology, network activity, and behavior.
+The use of optogenetics allows for the manipulation of specific populations of neural cells in the brain.
+We have examined the effect of the stimulation or inhibition of specific cells within hippocampal, basal forebrain, and amygdalar circuits upon neurodegeneration and cognitive deficits.
 We continue to probe potential network dysfunction associated with neurodegeneration and other brain disorders, and to elucidate the contribution of various brain circuits in the early stage of pathogenesis in AD.
-In addition to the manipulation of specific circuits, we wish to map out which neural circuits are first disrupted by the deposition of amyloid b (Ab) protein in AD, and how Ab pathology propagates throughout the brain.
+In addition to the manipulation of specific circuits, we wish to map out which neural circuits are first disrupted by the deposition of Ab peptides and aggregated Tau protein in AD, and how Ab and Tau pathology propagates throughout the brain.

 We previously demonstrated that the disrupted in schizophrenia 1 (DISC1) protein, the product of a gene whose translocation strongly increases the risk for mental illnesses in a large Scottish pedigree, regulates neural progenitor proliferation by directly binding to and inhibiting GSK3β to modulate canonical Wnt signaling.
 Current work in the lab is elucidating the biological functions for genes that have been identified as either schizophrenia or autism risk genes, or both, in the development of the brain.
 For example, we have validated several mRNA targets for the microRNA MIR137 gene, which has been associated with a risk for schizophrenia and for autism in genome-wide association studies.
 Using induced human neurons (iNs) from more than 20 individuals, we investigated a haplotype (rs1006737) located within an intron region of the voltage gated L-type calcium channel subunit gene CACNA1C, significantly associated with risk for bipolar disease, autism, and schizophrenia.
 Whole cell patch clamp recordings and quantitative PCR experiments demonstrated increased L-type channel current density as well as increased mRNA expression of CACNA1C in iNs homozygous for the risk genotype compared with non-risk genotypes.
 These studies indicate that the risk genotype at rs1006737 is associated with significant functional alterations in human iNs and suggest that current and future drugs that interact with calcium channel signaling hold promise for these disorders.